Physical therapy assistant’s license suspended after sex conviction

 A judge sentenced Quinlan to a 32-month suspended sentence.
 He is currently serving 36 months supervised probation.

-According to documents provided by the Board of Healing Arts, since his conviction was classified as sexually violent he is subject to monitoring for the remainder of his life, even after he completes his sentence.
+According to documents from the Board of Healing Arts, since his conviction was classified as sexually violent, he is subject to monitoring for the remainder of his life, even after he completes his sentence.

 Quinlan must also register as a sex offender for 25 years.